 Aussies are live wires, and they do need plenty of exercise.
-You’ll need to have the time and energy to devote to walking your Australian shepherd for at least two hours each day.
+You’ll need to have the time and energy to devote to walking your pup for at least two hours each day.
 Also, playtime and training sessions can form an important part of your dog’s exercise regimen.

-Also, the Australian shepherd is a continual shedder.
+Also, this herding dog is a continual shedder.
 In the spring and fall, the Aussie “blows” his coat too, which means that all the fluffy undercoat is shed and replaced by a fresh one that’s more appropriate to the prevailing weather conditions at the time of year.
 The Aussie makes a great mixed breed, and the Aussie Pom is a perfect example of that.

-Of the three poodle varieties, the standard poodle is the largest at over 15 inches in height and weighing in at between 40 and 55 pounds.
-Miniature poodles are a little smaller at between ten and 15 inches tall and weighing from 12 to 15 pounds.
-The smallest poodles are the toys.
-These little guys stand under ten inches high and weigh from five to ten pounds.
+Of the three Poodle varieties, the standard Poodle is the largest at over 15 inches in height and weighing in at between 40 and 55 pounds.
+Miniature Poodles are a little smaller at between ten and 15 inches tall and weighing from 12 to 15 pounds.
+The smallest Poodles are the toys.
+These little guys stand under 10 inches high and weigh from five to ten pounds.

 The Aussiedoodle is a perfect blend of the two parent breeds.
 These lovely family dogs are very active, so you’ll need to have time to exercise your dog properly every day for at least an hour or so.
 Aussiedoodles are easy to train too, enjoying most dog sports.

-Breeders that regularly breed aussiedoodles are likely to fetch a higher price for their pups, considering that the breed is definitely taking off in popularity due to their looks and easy trainability.
+Breeders that regularly breed Aussiedoodles are likely to fetch a higher price for their pups, considering the breed is definitely taking off in popularity due to their looks and easy trainability.